lasheendev/blog/content/posts/github-readme.md

 Pimp my README is an open source profile builder that you can use to add some cool components to your README profile - Made with <3 by webapp.io :)
 ###  [GitHub Contribution Chart Generator](https://github.com/sallar/github-contributions-chart)

-Generate an image of all your Github contributions
+Generate an image of all your GitHub contributions

 ### [Wrapped](https://github.com/neat-run/wrapped)